meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

 ---
-title: Connect sales channel to [!DNL Walmart Marketplace]
+title: 'Connect [!DNL Channel Manager] to [!DNL Walmart Marketplace]'
-description: Configure the sales channel and connect to Walmart Marketplace.
+description: 'Connect a Commerce store view to [!DNL Walmart Marketplace] to create the sales channel to manage Commerce product listings, inventory, price, and orders for Walmart Marketplace sales.'
 exl-id: 8c78c582-7b57-4f73-894e-134ba0ba3640
 ---
 # Connect [!DNL Channel Manager] to [!DNL Walmart Marketplace]

 After installing Channel Manager on your [!DNL Commerce] instance, create a sales channel in Channel Manager and configure the credentials to connect [!DNL Channel Manager] to [!DNL Walmart Marketplace].

-1. [Create the sales channel](#create-the-sales-channel) by selecting the Commerce store for product listings.
+1. [Create the sales channel](#create-the-sales-channel) by selecting the [!DNL Commerce] store for product listings.

 1. [Connect the channel to [!DNL Walmart Marketplace] by adding [!UICONTROL Walmart API credentials]](#connect-the-channel-to-walmart-marketplace).